What You Need to Know About Hiking Japan’s Iconic Mt. Asama in 2023

 Since the Karuizawa trail is closed, the easiest way to access Asama is via a bus from Komoro Station.

-From Tokyo, you can take the Hokuriku Shinkansen to Sakudaira Station.
-The JR Pass covers the Hokuriku Shinkansen.
 Then, take a 10-minute local train ride to Komoro on the Koumi Line (210 Yen).
-Right outside Komoro Station is the bus stop to Takamine Kogen.
+Right outside Komoro Station is the bus stop to Takamine Kogen, where the trailhead to Mt.
+Kurofu begins.

 You don’t need to get a ticket beforehand.
 Once the bus arrives, the driver will ask you where you are headed.
 Say the Takamine Kogen Hotel.
 That’s where the trail starts.
 You will then pay 1,070 Yen by putting your money through a machine on the bus.